roselandroche/roselandroche/README.md

 ### 🌱 My goals include:

-- Learning more about Docker, Testing, and GraphQL
+- Learning more about Docker and GraphQL

+- Expanding my knowledge of testing on the front and back end

 - Learning more programming languages (ex.
 Java, PHP, Drupal)